 Medicare Enrollment Periods

-- Other enrollment periods.
+Other enrollment periods.
 If you did not enroll in Parts A and B during the initial enrollment period, you may do so between Jan.
-1 and March 31, with coverage beginning in July of that year.
+1 and March 31, with coverage beginning on July 1 that year.
 You may have to pay a higher monthly premium for coverage.
-However, if you are covered under a group health insurance plan through your job and/or your spouse's job, or your employment ends after the initial enrollment period, you may enroll in Medicare during a Special Enrollment Period without incurring a late enrollment penalty.
+There are some exceptions.
+If you are covered under a group health insurance plan through your job or your spouse's job, or if your employment ends after the initial enrollment period, you may enroll in Medicare during a Special Enrollment Period without having to pay a late-enrollment penalty.

-- Watch out for Medicare penalties.
+What to know about Medicare penalties.
 If you don't sign up during your initial enrollment period for some programs -- like Medicare Parts A and B and Medicare Prescription Drug Coverage (Part D) -- you might pay a higher monthly fee when you sign up later.